Wellbeing for all

 Children learn best when they are nurtured.
-Here at Hartford Infant School, we believe that we ‘bring out the best’ in the children by supporting them not only academically but also with their wellbeing.
+Here at Hartford Infant and Preschool, we believe that we ‘bring out the best’ in the children by supporting them not only academically but also with their wellbeing.
+Please click here to read our Mental Health and Wellbeing Policy for all chidlren and staff within school.

 We help children settle into their new class from their very first day.
 This includes a transition package that begins for those children entering our reception classes during the term before they start school.
 [Please see the transition pages for key events and dates].
 Those children that start with us mid-year, will be provided with a buddy within their class to support them as they settle into the new school routines.
 At the start of each new school year the class teacher will meet with you to discuss your child.
 We believe that you are the first educators of your children and know them the best.
 Children’s needs change overtime so we want to ensure that we know your child well.